LutherCS/ip-class-pub/projects/farm/farm.md

   - see available items (or all items, with those unavailable clearly marked as such)
   - add item to the cart
   - make changes to the cart
+- Use Jinja2 templates
+- HTML/CSS framework used to style the application
 - Use database (SQLite or Postgresql) to store inventory
-- HTML/CSS framework used to style the application
 - Application must be deployed

 ## Optional features

-- Implement API to connect front-end and back-end of your application.
-- Only allow authenticated users to access admin interface
+- Use SQLAlchemy to access the database